zhuoyijoeyzhao/zhuoyijoeyzhao.github.io/_pages/about.md

 ## Education

-- *2023.09 - 2025.06*, Northwestern University, Master of Science in Electrical Engineering (Thesis-track). *Thesis:* *Optimizing Age-of-Information in Real-World Networks* — **Best EE MS Thesis Award**.
+- *2023.09 - 2025.06*, Northwestern University, Master of Science in Electrical Engineering (Thesis-track). *Thesis:* *Optimizing Age-of-Information in Real-World Networks*.

 - *2019.09 - 2023.06*, Beijing Jiaotong University, Bachelor of Engineering in Information Engineering.